-Ridership Themes Supported Potential Annual Cost Implementation Period 1, 3 4,000 to 6,000 annual trips \$140k - \$210k total, \$22k - \$34k local Medium- to Long-Term
+Ridership Themes Supported Potential Annual Cost Implementation Period 1.2 4,000 to 6,000 \$140k - \$210k total, Medium- to Long-Term 1, 3 annual trips \$22k - \$34k local Medium- to Long-Term

 Garden Plain & Goddard

 Express Service

 - One stop in Garden Plain and one in Goddard at potential park & ride locations with non-stop service to downtown Wichita Transit Center. - Funding Local match from Garden Plain and Goddard. - Two morning and two evening trips Weekdays only. - Coordinate Transit Center arrival with pulse for other routes. - Ridership Assumption 0.5% to 0.75% of commute flows from Garden Plain and Goddard to Downtown Wichita. - Cost Wichita Transit per-revenue-hour cost of AM and PM trips: \$115 per revenue hour. - Requires new stop infrastructure and agreements for park & ride lots.